The magical Faroe Islands are some of the most spectacular islands on the planet.

 Scenic, calm, and an extremely welcoming holiday destination, the Faroe Islands are sparsely populated with an intriguing landscape that makes the country an ideal hiking destination.

-Characterised by huge open spaces, the Faroes are famously forest-free which makes for huge stretches of greenery that follow the contours of the country’s tremendously varied terrain.
+Characterised by huge open spaces, the Faroes are famously forest-free which makes for huge stretches of greenery following the contours of the country’s tremendously varied terrain.

-Here are 8 breathtaking sights to be admired throughout the Faroe Islands.
+Here are 8 breathtaking sights to be admired throughout this special collection of islands.

 1. Drangarnir Gates